 Adding drop shadows to your dashboards takes a little bit of engineering and forethought.

-Shadowing a column in Google Sheets is a straightforward task that can streamline your data management process.
+Shadowing a column in Google Sheets can be a tedious and time-consuming process.